-Desired Desired Oscilloscope
+Desired Accuracy Desired Oscilloscope Bandwidth

-Accuracy Bandwidth

-20% f BW =1.0xf knee
+20% f {BW} =1.0xf {knee}

 10% $f{BW}=1.3xf{knee}$

-3% f BW =1.9xf knee
+3% $f{BW}=1.9xf{knee}$

-Figure 10-4 Bandwidth Corresponding to Oscilloscope Measurement Accuracy
+Figure 11-4 Bandwidth Corresponding to Oscilloscope Measurement Accuracy

-10.2 Run/Stop Key and Single SEQ Key
+11.2 Run/Stop Key and Single SEQ Key

-Use softkeys in the button area to start and stop the oscilloscope acquisition system: Run/Stop button and Single Sequence Acquisition button.
+Use softkeys in the button area to start and stop the oscilloscope acquisition system: Run/Stop button

+Single Sequence Acquisition button.

-- When the Run/Stop button is displayed in green, it indicates that the oscilloscope is running, that is, it meets the trigger condition and data acquisition is being performed.
+• When the Run/Stop button is displayed in green, it indicates that the oscilloscope is running, that is, it meets the trigger condition and data acquisition is being performed.
+The green "RUN" or "WAIT" is displayed in the upper left corner of the screen.

 To stop data collection, tap the Run/Stop button.
-After stopping, the screen displays the last acquired waveform. - When the Run/Stop button is displayed in red, it indicates that data acquisition has stopped.
-To resume data acquisition, press the Run/Stop button again. - To capture and display single acquisition (whether the oscilloscope is running or stopped), tap the single sequence key for a single acquisition.
+After stopping, the screen displays the last acquired waveform.

+• When the Run/Stop button is displayed in red, it indicates that data acquisition has stopped.
+The red "STOP" is displayed in the upper left corner of the screen.

+To resume data acquisition, press the Run/Stop button again.

+• To capture and display single acquisition (whether the oscilloscope is running or stopped), tap the single sequence key for a single acquisition.

-10.3 Select Sampling Mode
+11.3 Select Sampling Mode

-Open the main menu, tap the sampling mode option under "Sample", and choose among the four sampling modes: normal, average, peak and envelope in the pop-up box.
+Open the main menu, tap the sampling mode option under "Sampling", and choose among the four sampling modes: normal, average, peak and envelope in the pop-up box.